X01XX/risc-v-memory-management-vf2/README.md

     Allocation counting.
 On allocation, increment a number saved in the array-stack.

     Support lists with sub-lists and different structs, parsing a list from a string.
-    Keep a list, of struct-info structs, containing struct name and function addresses for printing, deallocating, and string parsing.
+    Keep a list of struct-info structs, containing struct name and function addresses for printing, deallocating, and string parsing.
     See example11.txt in the forth-memory-management project.
 </pre>